ablab/spades/assembler/src/projects/pathracer/README.md

 Currently the tool supports only _de Bruijn_ graphs in GFA format as produced by **SPAdes** or compatible assembler in this matter (e.g. **MEGAHIT**).
 Contact us if you need some other format support.

 Profile HMM should be in **HMMer3** format, but one can pass nucleotide or amino acid sequences as well.
-These sequences will be converted to proxy pHMM.
+These sequences will be converted to proxy pHMMs.
 Aligning of these pHMMs would be equivalent to performing alignment using Levenshtein distance for each input sequence.

 ### Command line options